Ustrasana Yoga (Camel Pose) For Beginners - How To Do & Benefits?

 • Back Pain Relief: The pose is effective in alleviating mild to moderate back pain by strengthening the muscles and improving spinal flexibility.

-• Respiratory Disorders: Ustrasana helps individuals with respiratory issues by expanding the chest and improving lung capacity.
+• Respiratory Disorders: This pose benefits those with respiratory issues by expanding the chest and increasing lung capacity.

-• Stress Reduction: The backbend in Camel Pose stimulates the parasympathetic nervous system, promoting relaxation and stress reduction.
+• Stress Reduction: By engaging the parasympathetic nervous system, this pose promotes relaxation and helps alleviate stress

 • Menstrual Discomfort: The pose can provide relief from menstrual discomfort by stretching and strengthening the abdominal muscles.